persteenolsen/pso-gatsby-blog-one/src/posts/2025-04-17-python-django-starter-one.md

   - django
   - vercel
   - mvc
+  - devops
 ---

-Python and Django minimal Web App without Templates hosted at Vercel Cloud implementing DevOps by GitHub + Vercel
+Python Django Starter Website without any Database serving static files hosted at Vercel Cloud using Serverless Functions implementing DevOps by GitHub + Vercel

-<a href="https://django-starter-one.vercel.app/" target="_blank" title="Django Web App at Vercel">Try the demo...</a>
+<a href="https://django-starter-one.vercel.app/" target="_blank" title="Django Website at Vercel">Try the demo...</a>

+Django is using the architectural pattern Model-View-Template (MVT) which is a derivation of the pattern Model View Control (MVC)

-A minimal Django Web App without any Templates and the Admin Backend configured saying Hello - secured by HTTPS
+This Django Website is serving static content - secured by HTTPS

+This Python and Django Starther Website dont have a Database and no Django Admin Backend

 CI / CD by VS Code + GitHub + Vercel Cloud

 <a href="https://github.com/persteenolsen/django-starter-one" target="_blank">The source code at GitHub</a>